jjanus12/oad_hol/lab01.md

 Click on **Show Advanced Options**.

-Enter the following **Cloud-Init** custom user data startup script:
+You can select Fault Domain manually or it will be automatically selected.
+Then click on **PASTE CLOUD-UNIT SCRIPT** and enter the following **Cloud-Init** custom user data startup script:

 <pre>
 <button class="copy-button" title="Copy text to clipboard">Copy</button>